From 1 January 2021, certain undertakings, organisations and individuals based in the UK became ineligible to hold or register a .eu domain name.

 - an organisation that is established in the EU, without prejudice to the application of national law.

-Following Exit Day, undertakings and organisations established in the United Kingdom ("UK") but not in any other EU member state, and UK citizens who are not resident in an EU member state (collectively "UK Registrants"), will no longer be eligible to hold or register an .eu domain name.
+This meant that undertakings and organisations established in the UK (but not in any other EU member state), UK citizens who are not resident in an EU member state, and UK residents who are not EU citizens (collectively "UK Registrants"), could no longer hold or register an .eu domain name.

 - for organisations, transferring/registering to a legally established entity/address in an eligible EU member state; or

-- for individuals, updating their residence to an EU member state.
+- for individuals, updating their residence to an EU member state or proving their citizenship of an EU member state.

-After twelve months following Exit Day (currently, 1 January 2022), all of the affected domain names which were withdrawn will be revoked – thereafter, becoming available for general registration.
+On 1 January 2022, 00:00:00 Central European Time (CET)), all of the affected .eu domain names which were withdrawn will be revoked – thereafter, becoming available for general registration.
 Their release will occur in batches from the time they become available.

 What if my question is not answered here?